dshanske/syndication-links/readme.md

 1. Upload the folder 'syndication-links' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

+## Privacy and Data Storage Information ##

+This plugin stores syndication links, which can be attached to any post, page, or comment.
+They can be added to custom post types by filter.

+For webmention initiated comments, this information will be added by parsing the source of the webmention.
+It is assumed if you send a webmention, you consent to share this information if it is publicly shared on your page.
+Our recommendation is that site owners should take down information on request.

+For comments initiated on the site, there is built-in way to add these links.
+For posts, they are typically added by retrieving information stored by other plugins for display.
+It is assumed that by installing this plugin, as its intent is to display these links, that you wish to display them.

 ## Settings ##